-Before Regent University can issue the SEVIS Forms I-20to an applicant, the following conditions must be met prior to the established I-20issuance deadlines included in the chart below:
+Before Regent University can issue the SEVIS Forms I-20 to an applicant, the following conditions must be met prior to the established I-20 issuance deadlines included in the chart below:

 - 1. Academic acceptance for admission to Regent University must be granted at least four to five months prior to semester of enrollment so the I-20 can be issued in enough time to secure the visa.
 For transfer applicants, the admission decision must be made at least three to four months prior to the semester of enrollment.
 "Regular" or "conditional" acceptance may be considered.
 "Provisional" acceptance is not permissible. - 2.
-Regent must receive the Financial Certification Form and, all supporting documents, verifying that the applicant's financial resources meet the financial needs for their first year of study and that adequate funding will be available for the entire duration of the degree program. - Regent must receive the applicant's \$ program specific enrollment deposit to Regent University.
+Regent must receive the Financial Certification Form and, all supporting documents, verifying that the applicant's financial resources meet the financial needs for their first year of study and that adequate funding will be available for the entire duration of the degree program. - 3.
+Regent must receive all applicable immigration documentation. - Regent must receive the applicant's program specific enrollment deposit to Regent University.
 This deposit will be applied toward tuition for the first semester of study, and is required of all applicants unless waived by the school's dean.